PCECDI/.github/profile/README.md

 We want :
 * Improve PCECDI until this program becomes THE reference ! 🤣
 * Develop simple but useful projects!

+## Licence

+ALL PCECDI-Team repositories are under GPLv3 license !